jrandleman/Heist-Scheme/README.md

    -> NOTE: 0-padding & precision MUST be of 2 digits or less!
    ----------------------------------------------------------------------
    %$ = display real finite as a dollar value
+   %,$ = display real finite as a dollar value seperated by commas
    ----------------------------------------------------------------------
    %s = display string
    %#s = display string & pad left with # spaces